REST Definition Editor¶

 Create Script

-- This takes all of the recorded steps and automatically creates the matching JavaScript code in your test script. -
+- Takes all recorded steps and automatically creates the matching JavaScript code in your test script. -

-- This removes the recorded step from the script box -
+- Removes the recorded step from the script box. -

-- This removes all of the recorded steps from the script box.
+- Removes all recorded steps from the script box.

-Each of the steps displayed in the script box will contain the name of the REST operation along with its HTTP method (GET, POST, PUT, DELETE, etc.).
-Steps displayed in bold* with an asterisk also have a verification point recorded.
-That means when the script is generated, it will include a
+Each step displayed in the script box contains the name of the REST operation and its HTTP method (GET, POST, PUT, DELETE, etc.).
+Steps displayed in bold* and marked with an asterisk also have a verification point recorded.
+This means that when the script is generated, it includes a

 Tester.Assert